View search and A to Z

 The AMR document forms part of the Council’s Local Development Framework.
 The 2011 AMR covers the 2010/11 financial year (01 April 2010 to 31 March 2011), and was submitted to the Secretary of State on 23 December 2011.

 This document provides detailed information on all house building in the Borough, including completions, dwellings under construction, planning permissions granted and housing trajectory figures.
 House prices and percentage of housing built on previously developed land are discussed amongst other issues.
 The HDMR is a major contributor to the statutory Annual Monitoring Report.
 The HDMR 2010 is included within the Appendices of the 2010 AMR, which can be accessed via the link at the top of the page.

-If you have any queries regarding data please contact James Morris on 01782 742467
+If you have any queries regarding data please contact Planning Policy on 01782 742467